 are intended to provide flexibility for our students.

 Is it possible to work full- or part-time during the program?

 Yes.
-Our programs are designed for working professionals with all classes meeting
+Our programs are designed for working professionals with the majority of classes

 allows flexibility.
 In fact, employment during the program is beneficial in providing